killeik/lipstick/README.md

 ### Refreshing running apps

-Some apps (e.g., [Helix Editor](https://helix-editor.com)), may [need to be restarted](https://github.com/helix-editor/helix/issues/2158#issuecomment-1201083242) for the changes to take effect.
+Some apps may need to be restarted for the changes to take effect.

+Whenever possible, Lipstick should attempt to singal to the app that its configuration has changed and that it should reload itself.
+This is what it does for Helix Editor, for example.

 ### Fedora Silverblue